 The British began an extensive canal-building effort to improve military communications and transportation while simultaneously encouraging settlers to avoid large tracts of wilderness along the border.
 This untamed land would help serve as a buffer against any American aggression.1

 One area where both the US and Great Britain had significant forces was in the Great Lakes region.
-The war saw the expansion of naval forces on both sides as the two nations fought for control of the vital waterways.
+The war saw the expansion of naval forces on both sides as the nations fought for control of vital waterways.

 When the United States received word that Britain intended to increase the size and efficacy of their lake fleets, it became alarmed at the escalation of armaments in the region.

 The Rush-Bagot treaty of 1817 was a landmark agreement between the United States and Great Britain to limit the number of naval vessels each nation could employ on the Great Lakes and Lake Champlain.
 The treaty helped form the basis of the later agreements to demilitarize the entire boundary.

 The terms of the treaty limited both nations to one vessel on Lake Champlain and Lake Ontario and two vessels on the remaining upper Great Lakes such as Lakes Huron, Superior, and Michigan.
 The vessels were not to exceed 100 tons burden and be armed with no more than an 18-pound cannon.3